yoanisgil/blog-medium/python+docker/episode-i/README.md

 | `volumes`  |  Mount the current directory at `/srv/app` in the application's container.
 This is very handy, since an update to the source code won''t require rebuilding the Docker Image (and hence restarting the application container) |
 | `ports`  | Map port `5000` on the container to port `5000`on the host. default all Flask's application use port `5000` the web server port so we're just making sure that it's accesible.   |
 |  `environment` | Here were passing the environment variables required by the application. `DEBUG=1` it's very important since Flask will restart the application whenever the source code is updated.    |

+Go ahead, play with the application, modify it and play with it.
+You will see the development experience it's quite the same as if the application was running outside Docker :).

+# Bonus Track: Debugging the Application with PyCharm

+So say that there is a bug in the application, a very tricky and difficult one.
+For sure you could debug the applicaiton using `print` statments or any of the available Flas/Python debuggers ([here](http://werkzeug.pocoo.org/docs/0.11/debug/) and [here](https://docs.python.org/2/library/pdb.html)).

+ Personally I've been using Intellij's PyCharm EAP for the last 3 years or so, mainly because of the consistent development experience between their other products (PHPStorm, WebStorm and AppCode), but also because the Docker support is very good.